Information About Sausalito, Places to See & Things to Do

 The Bay Area offers many ways to get to Sausalito from San Francisco and other Northern California locations.
 Many of our visitors come to Sausalito from San Francisco by bus or ferry, but others come directly from local airports.
 You can spend anywhere from about $10 to $100 or more for the trip.
 Click on the section headline above for detailed descriptions of the options for getting to Sausalito from each location.

 We have a complete article on Sausalito History here.
 Prior to the coming of Spanish soldiers, ranchers and missionaries the area was inhabited by Coast Miwok societies.

 When California was part of Mexico, Sausalito’s fresh water streams were a popular place for ships in San Francisco Bay to replenish their drinking water supply, and the small willow trees in that area were called “saucelitos” in Spanish.
 The name stuck, and survived after California was taken over by the United States.
-The modern spelling was adopted when Saucelito was officially changed to Sausalito in 1887.
+The modern spelling was adopted when “Saucelito” was officially changed to “Sausalito” in 1887.

-There are a wide range of hotels in and near Sausalito.
+A diverse set of hotels can be found in and near Sausalito.
 Four hotels are located in Downtown Sausalito, plus a resort in the Golden Gate National Recreation Area (the GGNRA) just south of the city.
 Two of the facilities (Cavallo Point and Casa Madrona) have spas located within the hotel.

-All five of these hotels score well on our bi-annual hotel surveys, and some have held their positions near the top of the list for several years.
+All five of these hotels score well on our annual hotel surveys, and some have held their positions near the top of the list for several years.

 Many of the famous Sausalito houseboats are moored at piers that are open to visitors, and these are among the most popular places to see in Sausalito.